Helen LaFrance

 Helen LaFrance (November 2, 1919 – November 20, 2020) was a self-taught Black American artist born in Graves County, Kentucky, the second of four daughters to James Franklin Orr and Lillie May Ligon Orr.
-Though the terms are confining, Helen was often described as both an outsider artist due to her lack of formal training and existence outside the cultural mainstream and as a memory painter, best known for her captures of the disappearing lifestyle of the rural South.
+Helen has often been described as both an outsider artist due to her lack of formal training and existence outside the cultural mainstream and as a memory painter, best known for her captures of the disappearing lifestyle of the rural South.
+Sharing traits in common with memory painters Horace Pippin (1888–1946) and Grandma Moses (1860–1961), LaFrance has been referred to as "the Black Grandma Moses."
 She also painted powerful and intensely spiritual visionary interpretations of the Bible, in a style that differed radically from her memory paintings.
-Sharing traits in common with memory painters Horace Pippin (1888-1946) and Grandma Moses (1860-1961), LaFrance has been referred to as "the Black Grandma Moses."

 Biography

 LaFrance grew up in a nurturing household under Jim Crow laws, which between 1876 and 1965 prescribed segregation and disadvantaged social, economic and educational conditions for African Americans in the United States.
 Her father owned and farmed his land, growing tobacco, corn, black-eyed peas, beans, peanuts and sorghum, in a time when sharecropping was customary.
-Her parents bought school books to teach her at home and, after her chores were completed, she drew and carved in her spare time.
-Her artistic bent was encouraged from childhood, and she always followed her mother's wisdom to "paint what you know."
-She went to school in fifth grade, but later left to work on the farm.
+She only attended formal school for about three years, but later left to work on the farm.
+Instead, her parents bought school books to teach her at home and, after her chores were completed, she drew and carved in her spare time.
+Her first painting depicting a large gray rabbit was created on the back of a leftover piece of wallpaper using watercolors given to her by her aunt.
+Her artistic bent was encouraged from childhood, and she was encouraged to paint what she saw.
 When her mother died, she left home to take various jobs in a hospital, caring for children, cooking, working in the tobacco barns and a ceramic factory where she decorated brand-name whiskey bottles.
 In her 40s, she made enough money to buy art supplies at the grocery store and in 1986 she began painting full-time.